 Recently, I was researching East Coast wines for an online wine class.
-While doing research, it struck me how far we’ve come, even in the last year.
+While researching, it struck me how far we’ve come, even in the last year.
 So I made it a personal challenge to find twenty wines that prove that East Coast wineries are ready for primetime.
 These are the east coast wines that rival Napa Valley.
-My friends, the gauntlet has been thrown down.
+So, my friends, the gauntlet has been thrown down.

 - Top New York Wineries